Women, Youth, International Assemblies & multilateral fora.

 Measuring gaps in representation, participation and influence

-The G-app Project is designed to measure the active participation of women in international conferences and capture in which fora, the proportion of time, the topics, the capacity and delegated authority women speak in the conference chamber in order to provide concrete metrics to evaluate representation, participation and influence and highlight these figures to catalyze the outcome of more women in leading positions correspondent to their proportion in the population.
+Who gets to speak on behalf of a changing world in crisis?
+Who gets heard?
+The Gapp Project is designed to measure the active participation of women and youth in international conferences and capture in which fora, the proportion of time, the topics, the capacity and delegated authority women and youth speak in the conference chamber in order to provide concrete metrics to evaluate representation, participation and influence and highlight these figures to catalyze the outcome of more women and youth in leading positions correspondent to their proportion in the population.

 Our ignorance of quantitative answers to these questions is not due to lack of information.
 All major international meetings are recorded in some form or other, but the sheer volume of recordings and the lack of automated ways of processing the information have been a barrier to answering these basic questions of representation and accountability in the international system.
 This is particularly relevant at a time when multilateralism (and even democracy) must reassert its legitimacy.